openstack/kolla/doc/deployment-philosophy.rst

 Overview
 ========

-Kolla has an objective to replace the inflexible, painful, resource intensive deployment process of OpenStack with a flexible, painless, inexpensive deployment process.
-Often to deploy OpenStack at one-hundred node scale that a small business may require means building a team of OpenStack professionals to maintain and manage the OpenStack deployment.
+Kolla has an objective to replace the inflexible, painful, resource-intensive deployment process of OpenStack with a flexible, painless, inexpensive deployment process.
+Often to deploy OpenStack at the 100+ node scale small businesses may require means building a team of OpenStack professionals to maintain and manage the OpenStack deployment.
 Finding people experienced in OpenStack deployment is very difficult and expensive, resulting in a big barrier for OpenStack adoption.
 Kolla seeks to remedy this set of problems by simplifying the deployment process but enabling flexible deployment models.

 Kolla is a highly opinionated deployment tool out of the box.
-This permits Kolla to be deployable with configuration of three key/value pairs.
+This permits Kolla to be deployable with the simple configuration of three key/value pairs.
 As an operator's experience with OpenStack grows and the desire to customize OpenStack services increases, Kolla offers full capability to override every OpenStack service configuration option in the deployment.